Semrush helps you:

 Case Study #2: How Mike Built Links to His Wedding Ecommerce Sites

-Mike Bonadio recently launched an ecommerce website in the wedding space.
+Mike Bonadio launched an ecommerce website in the wedding space.

 And considering how competitive the wedding industry is, Mike knew that he needed to build links fast.